varun-singhh/Todo-I/README.md

 ✅Feel Free to add more Features to this todo, Just Raise an Issue and then create a pull request to get your pull request merged. if you like this concept of Todo With help of Context API don't forget to ⭐(star) this repository.

-🚩In case of any Issues, Create new React App by `npx create-react-app appname` and install all dependencies, and then relace src file of this repo with newly created app.
+🚩In case of any Issues, Create new React App by `npx create-react-app appname` and install all dependencies, and then replace src file of this repo with newly created app.